-Human Condition: "the characteristics, key events, and situations which compose the essentials of our Human existence… including birth, growth, conflict, mortality, religion, philosophy, history, and sociology.”
+The Human Condition: "the characteristics, key events, and situations which compose the essentials of our Human existence… including birth, growth, conflict, mortality, religion, philosophy, history, and sociology.”

-I started researching how to attain more bullets.
-I went to an ammunition store and was shocked to find out that any type of bullet ( including .50 cal military grade live shells) could be easily purchased.
-Upon giving them my credit card, the store automatically changed my name stating, "We are protecting your identity."
-So I wondered… who are we trying to hide my name from?
+I started researching how to attain more AK-47 bullets.
+I went to an ammunition store and was shocked to find out that any type of bullet ( including .50 cal military grade live rounds ) could be easily purchased.
+Upon giving the store my credit card, the salesman automatically changed my name on the purchase receipt stating, "We are protecting your identity."
+I wondered… who are we trying to hide my name from?
+If a .50 cal assault rifle is illegal in the state I live in, then why are they still supplying ammunition for it?
 Shouldn't I be on a watch list just for buying these?
-If a .50 cal assault rifle is illegal in the state I live in, then why are they still supplying ammunition for it?
-Is it that easy to be off the record when purchasing a large amount of ammunition?
-I wanted to see how far I could push this, so I just kept buying to see who would start questioning me.
-I bought over 2000 pounds of ammunition ( both live rounds and empty shells ) and no one was ever concerned.
+Is it that easy to be "off the record" when purchasing a large amount of ammunition?
+I wanted to see how far I could push things, so I just kept buying to see who would start questioning me.
+Within a few weeks I bought over 2000 pounds of ammunition ( both live rounds and empty shells ) and no one was ever concerned.
 Initially, I thought there was no implied danger in buying used bullet shells that are considered "scrap metal".
-But then I was asked if I needed lead and gunpowder to load and make my own live bullets.
+But then I was asked if I needed lead and gunpowder to reload the shells to make my own live bullets.
 Yet another way to stay off the radar.